Barbara Maier Gustern: Death and aftermath

-On March 10, 2022, Gustern sustained a head injury after allegedly being pushed to the ground by a woman outside of her apartment building in Chelsea, Manhattan.
+On March 10, 2022, Gustern sustained a head injury after being pushed to the ground by a woman outside of her apartment building in Chelsea, Manhattan.
 While she remained conscious in the immediate aftermath and was able to give information to the police, her health deteriorated soon after, and she was taken to Bellevue Hospital for surgery, where it was found that she had suffered severe brain damage.
 She died from her injuries five days after the attack, on March 15, at the age of 87.

 On March 22, 2022, a 26-year-old woman, Lauren Pazienza, turned herself in to authorities in connection to Gustern's death, and was charged with manslaughter.
-Prosecutors have indicated that the charges could be upgraded to murder.
+Prosecutors indicated that the charges could be upgraded to murder.
+Pazienza pleaded guilty to the charges of first-degree manslaughter on August 23, 2023, for which she agreed to serve eight years in prison.
+A judge later extended the sentence to eight years and six months, stating that she was "unconvinced" that Pazienza had taken responsibility for her actions.